XYY syndrome

 XYY syndrome, also known as Jacobs syndrome and Superman syndrome, is an aneuploid genetic condition in which a male has an extra Y chromosome.
 There are usually few symptoms.
 These may include being taller than average and an increased risk of learning disabilities.
-The person is generally otherwise normal, including typical rates of fertility.
+Most individuals with this condition have normal fertility.

 The condition is generally not inherited but rather occurs as a result of a random event during sperm development.
 Diagnosis is by a chromosomal analysis, but most of those affected are not diagnosed within their lifetime.
 There are 47 chromosomes, instead of the usual 46, giving a 47,XYY karyotype.

-Treatment may include speech therapy or extra help with schoolwork, and outcomes are generally positive.
 The condition occurs in about 1 in 1,000 male births.
-Many people with the condition are unaware that they have it.
+The vast majority of people with the condition are unaware that they have it.
 The condition was first described in 1961.
+Some individuals may be offered speech therapy and outcomes are generally positive.

 Signs and symptoms

 Physical traits

 People with the 47,XYY karyotype have an increased growth rate from early childhood, with an average final height approximately 7 cm above expected final height.
 In Edinburgh, Scotland, eight 47,XYY boys born 1967–1972 and identified in a newborn screening programme had an average height of 188.1 cm at age 18—their fathers' average height was 174.1 cm, their mothers' average height was 162.8 cm.
 The increased gene dosage of three X/Y chromosome pseudoautosomal region (PAR1) SHOX genes has been postulated as a cause of the increased stature seen in all three sex chromosome trisomies: 47,XXX, 47,XXY, and 47,XYY.

 Severe acne was noted in a very few early case reports, but dermatologists specializing in acne now doubt the existence of a relationship with 47,XYY.

 Prenatal testosterone levels are normal in 47,XYY males.
 Most 47,XYY males have normal sexual development and have normal fertility.